 Tavistock Relationships has a wide panel of experts available to the media.
 To interview any of our experts, please contact Tavistock Relationships' marketing and communications department on 0207 380 1952.

-Incoming CEO at Tavistock Relationships.
+Chief Executive at Tavistock Relationships.

 In additional to responding to media enquiries about the place of couple therapy as a psychological intervention, Andrew is available to speak about issues relating to older couples and ageing.
 He is trained as a clinical psychologist, and adult psychotherapist and a couple psychotherapist.
 He has longstanding experience of working with couples of all ages and a particular interest in issues of later life and in developing ways of helping older couples where one partner has a dementia.
 He is the author of a number of papers, most recently an outcome study of couple psychotherapy and he is also one of the editors of the Karnac publication: How Couple Relationships Shape our World: Clinical Practice, Research and Policy Perspectives.